 Who processes your personal data?

 Principally, we do not sell, trade or license any personal data to third parties.
-Plugsurfing GmbH is part of the Fortum group of companies.
-Companies belonging to the Fortum group of companies may process personal data in accordance with existing privacy laws.
+Companies belonging to the same group of companies may process personal data in accordance with existing privacy laws.
 Personal data may be disclosed to our authorized employees or affiliates to the extent necessary for the purpose of processing.
 The data will never be available to all employees but to a limited number of authorized persons.
 We also use third parties as our data processors to help us develop, deliver and maintain our product and services, and fulfil our other purposes as defined in this privacy notice.
 When a third party processes personal data on our behalf, we always ensure via contractual arrangements that the processing of personal data is always conducted safely and in accordance with privacy laws and data processing best practices.

 - Service providers, such as printing services, installation partners, customer service providers